acviana/vercel-nextjs-blog/pages/posts/2023-01-22-thoughts-on-deploying-ml.md

 Notebooks are a great illustration at the kinds of cultural gaps you can find between these two organizations.

-Jupyter Notebooks are usually completely unfamiliar to Software Engineers who typically do not need the same level of exploration and interactivity that notebooks enable and as a result are unfamiliar with just how different software development can be in that environment.
+Jupyter Notebooks are usually completely unfamiliar to Software Engineers who typically do not need the same level of exploration and interactivity that notebooks enable.
+As a result are unfamiliar with just how different software development can be in that environment.
 For example, all “cells” in a notebook share a global scope but can be executed individually.
 As a result, instead of defining reusable functions data practitioners will just use “cells” as proxies for functions, editing and rerunning cells to overwrite variables into the global notebook scope.
 I can’t emphasize enough that most data folks there are not “hack” this is what “software development” looks like.
 On one hand they tend to lack exposure to software best practices, it’s not unusual to find a data scientist who is uncomfortable in a text editor, it also typically doesn’t matter in their role.
 Their job is to produce models that work.

 As a result there will likely be a massive gulf between the proof-of-concept code that Data Scientists are writing, and what needs to be put into production.
 In my (opinionated) view the way forward is to build a ML Engineering team that specializes in getting these models into production.

 In the short term this team should be taking models and converting them into whatever deployment architecture makes sense for your application (Docker + EC2, Sagemaker, Lambda, etc).
 But in the long term they should be building a shared framework (both conceptual and a literal software package) for the data team to develop against.
 For example, there should be a standard I/O library do things like connected to databases, write outputs to S3, and set up monitoring.
 Long-term goals for this team would include things like creating testing frameworks, A/B testing, and a pre-production environment.

 One final note, there is a school of thought, especially among only moderately technical teams, that the path forward is to reduce the barrier to entry to run notebooks in production.
 I personally think this is a terrible idea.
 As I’ve laid out, notebooks are often lacking even the most basic software design patterns for an enterprise production system and should only be used for rapid prototyping.

 I did my basic background “Google” with chat GPT3 to get the basics down and then added my own, more detailed, notes at the end.